 Pregnancy & Due Date Calculator

-Whilst every effort has been made in building this tool, we are not to be held liable for any special, incidental indirect or consequential damages or monetary losses of any kind arising out of or in connection with it.
-This pregnancy calculator is here purely as an additional service to you.
-Do not use calculations for anything where loss of life, money, property, etc could result from inaccurate calculations.
+Disclaimer: Whilst every effort has been made in building our calculator tools, we are not to be held liable for any damages or monetary losses arising out of or in connection with their use.
+Full disclaimer.

-How many weeks pregnant am I?
+How far along am I?

-To calculate how many weeks pregnant you are, this calculator looks at the first day of your last menstrual period (LMP) and compares it to today's date.
+To calculate how many weeks pregnant you are, our pregnancy calculator looks at the first day of your last menstrual period (LMP) and compares it to today's date.
 The first day of your LMP counts as the first day of your pregnancy.
 This calculation is based upon an average cycle of 28 days.
 If your cycle is different to 28 days, your calculation will vary based upon this.